dcsaorg/DCSA-OpenAPI/domain/documentation/README.md

   - `shipmentLocations` and `requestedEquipments` is now mandatory
   - `valueAddedServices` removed
   - `commodities` removed from root level and added below `requestedEquipments`
-- `UpdateBooking` object added in order to update an existing Booking
+- `UpdateBooking` object added in order to update an existing `Booking`
-- `Booking` object added in order to fetch a Booking.
+- `Booking` object added in order to fetch a `Booking`.
 Compared to previous version:
   - the object is now a combination of a `Booking Request` and a `Confirmed Booking`
   - `bookingRequestCreatedDateTime` and `bookingRequestUpdateddDateTime` removed
   - `documentStatus` renamed to `bookingStatus` and `amendedBookingStatus` added in order to follow the status for an amendment